aahincapie/aahincapie.github.io/pages/about.md

 | Forestry and Anthropologist (Consultancy)| Renovatio Group Ltda, Colombia | (Sep 2013 - May 2014) |

-## 7- References
+## 7- References (under construction)

 I have had the opportunity to share closely with incredible people in the public, private and academic sectors.

-I highlight the role in my bachelor carrer of a Antropologist **Rober Dover** who pass away teaching me why is important the patience and the love to work with indigenous communities.
+I highlight the role in my bachelor carrer of a Antropologist **Rober Dover** who pass away.
+Robert teaches me soft skills such as patience, empathy, and the ambition at work with traditional communities.
 [Who was he?](https://www.youtube.com/watch?v=Ev8FddReiPk&t=69s),

-They teaching me:
+I highlight the fact to had the possibility of having a classroom with ones of those teachers that think outside the black box and always are in the knowledge frontier:
 * **Britaldo Soares-Filho** [Google Scholar](https://scholar.google.com/citations?user=0r083BYAAAAJ&hl=en)  ,
 * **Sonia Maria Carvalho** [Google Scholar](https://scholar.google.com/citations?user=FwrTKjQAAAAJ&hl=en)

-They teaching me how work:
+* **Dolors Almenteras**

+Finally, I have worked with many colleagues and people who have led me how to work better, be more flexible, manage better time, speak and rise up alerts
 * **Abel Marcarini**
-* **Dolors Almenteras**
 * **Beatriz Zapata**
 * **Diego Arango**

-She teaching me

 ## 8- Tools